husniadil/elasticsearch-kubernetes/README.md

 ## Prerequisites

-You need to have a running kubernetes cluster on your system (version 1.17 or newer).
+You need to have a running Kubernetes cluster on your system (version 1.17 or newer).
 If you want to run it locally right on your PC or laptop, you can use [minikube](https://github.com/kubernetes/minikube), [kind](https://kind.sigs.k8s.io/), or [docker-desktop](https://www.docker.com/products/docker-desktop).
 Personally, I use `docker-desktop` since I'm using Windows 10, it integrates seamlessly with the running Ubuntu instance on WSL2.

 You can check the version using `kubectl version` command.